user202729/pc2-animated-scoreboard/readme.md

 Change the settings in `config.json`.

 - `xml_path` should be where the `results.xml` file is located.
 Usually it's within the PC^2 installation folder.
 Note that the file is only generated/updated if `pc2board` is run.
+If not present, it will be detected automatically.
 - `port` is where you want the server to be running on.
 - `disp_name`: The displayed name of teams, override the PC^2 teamName if present.
 For example: